TERM 4 2018

 Students will continue to participate in fortnightly ‘Big Write’ sessions, where they will be encouraged to use the knowledge and skills learnt throughout the week to produce an extended piece of writing.
-On the weeks when we do Big Write, students will be given the topic on Wednesday and will be encouraged to do ‘Big Talk’ with their family that night.
-This is a 5 to 10 minute discussion between students and their family about the topic that helps students prepare the vocabulary that they will use in their writing the following day.
+On the weeks when we do Big Write, students will be given the topic the day before and will be encouraged to do a ‘Big Talk’ with their family that night.
+This is a 5 to 10 minute discussion between students and their family about the topic that helps students prepare the vocabulary and ideas that they will use in their writing the following day.
 A Konnective will be sent home communicating the topic to families on the weeks that we do Big Write.

 Both Writer’s Workshop and Big Write sessions provide students with opportunities to apply their developing knowledge of vocabulary, opening words, connectives and punctuation.
 These four components of grammar are taught during daily VCOP sessions.